 The API documentation starts with all the information related to the services offered by the API.
 It also mentions how to use various elements, endpoints, and parameters.
 Where applicable, the documentation also delves into the right implementation instructions in different cases.

 Furthermore, typical APIs help developers sync and transfer data between different software products more easily.
 To understand this better, APIs are what help you sync your data between different apps on your computer and mobile phone.
-That’s why you can integrate all of your data with the click of a button rather than having to put it all over again every time.

 As a result, the API reference documentation helps the developers of different software understand how to incorporate the API better.
 That helps them avoid any unnecessary programming obstacles and develop a more user-friendly experience for the final user.